 - a.
-If, in the opinion of the APRC, a student's academic performance does not meet the institutional requirements for continuing enrollment, the Committee may recommend that the student be dismissed from enrollment in the Morsani College of Medicine.
-The student will be notified as soon as possible once this decision has been made. - b.
-A student will be subject to dismissal if he/she has more than one F grade at any time, fails a course while on Academic Probation, receives a deficient grade for a course for a second time, fails to meet the requirements of remediation, or upon any other evidence of poor academic performance or deficient professional behavior as determined by the APRC. - c.
-A student whose performance, though passing, is borderline or marginal in several courses will be subject to dismissal if the APRC determines that the student does not meet the competency standards of the Morsani College of Medicine.
-Similarly, a student whose performance, though passing, consists of a record of multiple deficiencies or failures with subsequent remediation will be subject to dismissal. - d.
-A student will be sponsored by USF Morsani College of Medicine for USMLE Step 1 and 2 exams for a maximum of 3 times each under ordinary circumstances.
-Following a third failure on any one of these exams the student will be subject to dismissal. - e.
-A student may be dismissed from the Morsani College of Medicine if his/her professional behavior and ethics are not in keeping with the standards of the College.
-Graduation is predicated on the determination by the faculty, as recommended by the APRC, that a student is suitable for the practice of medicine in terms of professional attitudes and values.
-The APRC may recommend to the Dean of the Morsani College of Medicine, the dismissal of any student whose behavior is not consistent with the standards of the medical profession, or when the student's presence in the medical school is considered detrimental to the student in question, others in the Morsani College of Medicine community or patients.
-The APRC will evaluate, when requested, cases of students whose professional behavior and/or ethics have been questioned and, if deemed appropriate, may make a recommendation for dismissal from the College.

-f.
-If there is a recommendation that the student be dismissed, the student may request in writing an appeal hearing before the APRC within ten (10) school days of the time the original decision was made.
+A student shall be subject to dismissal if he/she has more than one F grade at any time, fails a course while on Academic Probation, receives a deficient grade for a course for a second time, fails to meet the requirements of remediation, or upon any other evidence of poor academic performance or deficient professional behavior as determined by the APRC. - b.
+A student whose performance, though passing, is demonstrated marginal or poor in several courses shall be subject to dismissal if the APRC determines that the student does not meet the competency standards of the Morsani College of Medicine.
+Similarly, a student whose performance, though passing, consistently demonstrates multiple deficiencies or failures with subsequent remediation shall be subject to APRC review and dismissal. - c.
+A student in good standing shall be sponsored by USF Morsani College of Medicine for USMLE Step 1 and 2 exams for a maximum of three (3) attempts.
+An unsuccessful third attempt shall be cause for dismissal. - d.
+A student is subject to dismissal when in violation of established ethics and professionalism standards or when the student's presence in the medical school is considered detrimental to the student in question, members of the Morsani College of Medicine learning-communities (including affiliate clinical settings) and patient populations. - e.
+If there is a recommendation that the student be dismissed, the student may request in writing an appeal hearing before the APRC in writing, directed to the Dean, within ten (10) school days of the from date of notification.